interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 #### `monetizationprogress`

 Dispatched every time an ILP packet with a non-zero amount has been fulfilled by the page's SPSP receiver (including the first time, when `monetizationstart` is also dispatched).
-This event MAY NOT be emitted if there are no listeners for it on `document`.
+This event MAY NOT be emitted if there are no listeners for it on `document.monetization`.

 ```ts
 {